Day of Your Visit

 Arrival and Check‐In

 Please arrive a minimum of 15 minutes prior to the scheduled start of your school program to give students enough time to remove outerwear and use the washrooms.
-Once at the Main Entrance, please check in at the front desk to make your payment.
+Once at the Group Entrance, please check in at the Ticketing and Information desk to make your payment.
 If you have pre‐paid or paid by purchase order, you will still need to check in.
 We accept cash, cheques, Electronic Fund Transfers (EFTs) or credit cards for school visits, with an authorized signature.
 You will be greeted by a guide upon your arrival at the Main Entrance.

-If the Education Program cannot start at the time indicated on your Education Program Confirmation letter, your program may be shortened to finish on time.
-Please note, if you arrive at the Museum more than 20 minutes late, we cannot guarantee your reserved program or tour.
+If the education program cannot start at the time indicated on your Education Program Confirmation letter, your program may be shortened to finish on time.

-Coat racks are located near the Group Entrance and will be assigned to your group, free of charge.
+Coat racks located near the Group Entrance will be assigned to your group, free of charge.
 Small lockable storage is available for teachers only.
-We ask students to leave valuable items at home or school.
-Backpacks are not allowed inside the galleries and must be left with your coats and jackets.
+We ask students to leave valuable items at home or school and to leave their belongings (including backpacks, coats and lunches) in the Group Coat Room.
+Accompanying adults are allowed to wear backpacks in the galleries provided their bags are worn appropriately and safely, and meet our size requirements.

 The Museum is fully accessible.
 If you have any special requirements in addition to those identified at the time of booking, please contact us at least 24 hours in advance to help us accommodate your needs.